krazydanny/laravel-repository/README.md

 ### cacheMiss

-Also we can do something when model or query result are NOT found in cache.
+Also we can do something when model or query results are NOT found in cache.

 ```php